social-streets/the-slice/site-template/src/data/articles/da-terra-restaurant-rafael-cagali-gq-awards.md

 ---
-section: roman-road
+section: bethnal-green
+slug: "da-terra-restaurant-rafael-cagali-gq-awards"
-title: "The rise of Michelin-starred Bethnal Green restaurant halted by Covid-19"
+title: "The rise of Michelin-starred Bethnal Green Da Terra restaurant halted by Covid-19"
 publicationDate: "2020-05-11"
 categories:
-  - "food-drink"
   - "local"
   - "economy"
   - "news"
 tags:
-  - "high-street"
   - "news"
-featuredImage: "/images/Rafael-Cagali-Da-Terra-Bethnal-Green.jpg"
+featuredImage: "/images/DaTerra_inside-restaurant.jpg"
+author: "social-streets"
+excerpt: "‘After earning rave reviews by hard-to-impress critics in the Telegraph and the Nudge - they earned their place on the GQ shortlist, alongside other internationally renowned food establishments like Sketch and Connaught Bar.
+And then, Covid-19 hit.’"
 ---

 Since only opening a year-and-a-half ago, Bethnal Green restaurant Da Terra has been making a name for itself in the British restaurant scene.
 After winning its first Michelin star back in October - the only restaurant east of Shoreditch to possess one - Da Terra seemed poised to cement its name on a national level after being shortlisted for GQ’s 2020 Food and Drink Awards earlier this year, in the Best Breakthrough category.
 And then, Covid-19 hit.